 Prayer works, but it requires some patience and resilience.
-But let patience have her perfect work, that ye may be […]
+But let patience have her perfect work, that ye may be perfect and entire, wanting nothing.
+James 1:4 (KJV) At the beginning of 2021, I fasted with my local church and prayed that God would reveal everything that I needed to know to get through the […]

 Tag: Forgiveness